junaidshaik2600/memory-game-color-sequence/Readme.md

 # Memory Game Project

 This project is a **Memory Game** created using HTML, CSS, and JavaScript.
 It challenges the player to remember and replicate sequences of colors in increasing levels of difficulty.
-The primary focus of this project is on the JavaScript logic, which has been developed from scratch using core concepts like asynchronous programming, event handling, and dynamic DOM manipulation..
+The primary focus of this project is on the JavaScript logic, which has been developed from scratch using core concepts like asynchronous programming, event handling, and dynamic DOM manipulation.

 ## Table of Contents
 - [Project Description](#project-description)